qodeone/uikitty-site/docs/pages/card.md

 ## Style modifiers

-UIkit includes a number of modifiers that can be used to add a specific style to cards.
+UIkitty includes a number of modifiers that can be used to add a specific style to cards.

 | Class                | Description                                                                 |
 |----------------------|-----------------------------------------------------------------------------|